Which city is cheaper, Portland or Jacksonville?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Portland and Jacksonville are popular destinations to visit in the summer with plenty of activities.
+Most visitors come to Jacksonville for the beaches, the city activities, and the family-friendly experiences during these months.
 Also, the summer months attract visitors to Portland because of the hiking, the small town charm, the music scene, and the family-friendly experiences.

 In the summer, Jacksonville is a little warmer than Portland.
-Typically, the summer temperatures in Jacksonville in July are around 82°F (28°C), and Portland is about 68°F (20°C).
+Typically, the summer temperatures in Jacksonville in July average around 82°F (28°C), and Portland averages at about 68°F (20°C).

 It's quite sunny in Portland.
 The sun comes out a lot this time of the year in Jacksonville.
 Jacksonville usually receives less sunshine than Portland during summer.
 Jacksonville gets 286 hours of sunny skies, while Portland receives 338 hours of full sun in the summer.